Nuisance Wildlife Control License

 - Study Materials: All study materials are provided online.

-- If you pass the online course you will be given a certificate that you must send to the DEC Special Licenses Unit.
+- If you pass the online course you will be given a certificate that you must send to the DEC Special Licenses Unit, along with your mailing address..
 When the certificate is received, you will be sent a Nuisance Wildlife Control Operator License Application.
 Complete the application and return it to the DEC Special License Unit along with the required license fee.
 You will receive your NWCO license in the mail.

 Renewing & Reporting

 Licenses expire annually on September 30 each year.
 A renewal form will be sent by mail prior to the license expiration date noted on the license.
 If a license renewal form is not received at least 2-weeks prior to the expiration date, please contact us.

 Please visit New York State Legislature (Leaves DEC website)

 - 11-0511 Possession and transportation of wildlife